 Go to the Clark County Annulment Self-Help website for more information.

-Anyone that was married in Nevada can seek an annulment in a Nevada court.
-Neither spouse needs to be a Nevada resident.
+If you were married in Nevada, you can seek an annulment in a Nevada court without you or your spouse being a Nevada resident.

-If the wedding occurred in another state, then one of the spouses must live in Nevada for at least six (6) weeks before filing the annulment request.
-In other words, there is a six-week residency requirement.9
+If your wedding occurred in another state, then you or your spouse must live in Nevada for at least six (6) weeks before filing the annulment request.
+In other words, there is a six-week residency requirement to annul out-of-state marriages in Nevada.9

-- Alimony in Nevada is not available following an annulment unless one of the spouses acted in bad faith.
+- Alimony in Nevada is not available following an annulment unless you or your spouse acted in bad faith.
 Spousal support is generally a benefit of divorce, not annulment.
-But if one of the spouses mistreated the other, then courts may award “equitable alimony.”10
+Though if there was mistreatment between you and your spouse, then courts may award “equitable alimony.”10

-- If both spouses entered into the marriage in good faith and believed it was valid, then the court will divide their assets according to Nevada community property principles.
-In short, courts follow the putative spouse doctrine in Nevada in this type of circumstance: The court treats ex-couples as ex-spouses for purposes of dividing their property as long as they were acting in good faith.11
+- If you and your spouse entered into the marriage in good faith and believed it was valid, then the court will follow the putative spouse doctrine and divide your assets according to Nevada community property principles as if you were legally married.11

-Annulling a marriage may or may not be your best option.
-Our Las Vegas divorce lawyers will help you make the right decision.
-We will protect your legal rights.
+Annulling a marriage may or may not be your best option in the state of Nevada.
+Our Las Vegas annulment attorneys will help you make the right decision.
+Throughout your case, our Las Vegas, NV family law firm will protect your legal rights.
+Contact our divorce attorneys today for legal advice.

 - John Berman and Edward Lovett, “Britney Spears’ Ex, Jason Alexander, Reflects on 55-Hour Marriage: ‘I Was in Love’“, ABC News (February 4, 2012).